tunjid/Tiler/readme.md

 As tiling is a pure function that operates on a reactive stream, its configuration can be changed on the fly.
 This lends it well to the following situations:

+* Offline-first apps: Tiling delivers targeted updates to only queries that have changed.
+This works well for apps which write to the database as the source of truth, and need the UI to update immediately.
+For example a viral tweet whose like count updates several times a second.

 * Adaptive pagination: The amount of items paginated through can be adjusted dynamically to account for app window resizing by turning [on](https://github.com/tunjid/Tiler#inputrequest) more pages and increasing the